Mahmood Mamdani: Research and writing

-In his 2004 book Good Muslim, Bad Muslim: America, the Cold War, and the Roots of Terror Mamdani said that suicide bombers should be recognized "as a category of soldier" and that it should be "understood as a feature of modern political violence rather than stigmatized as a mark of barbarism".
-One academic said this was not an advocacy of suicide bombing but an analysis which blamed '"U.S. foreign policy decisions, especially during the Cold War" to "create the kinds of conditions in which militant Islamism and political violence" thrived.
+In his 2004 book Good Muslim, Bad Muslim: America, the Cold War, and the Roots of Terror, Mamdani argues that suicide bombers should be recognized "as a category of soldier" and "understood as a feature of modern political violence rather than stigmatized as a mark of barbarism".
+Academics defended the book from criticism that this was advocacy of suicide bombing, saying that it is in fact a scholarly examination of how "'U.S. foreign policy decisions, especially during the Cold War, helped create the kinds of conditions in which militant Islamism and political violence' was perpetrated."

 His essays have appeared in the London Review of Books and other publications.
-According to the CAS, Mamdani's texts "have been core readings for undergraduate and postgraduate studies at UCT and far beyond on the major debates on the study of African history and politics, exploring the intersection between politics and culture, comparative studies of colonialism, civil wars and the state, and genocide in Africa".
+According to the University of Cape Town (UCT)’s Centre for African Studies, Mamdani's texts "have been core readings [...] on the major debates on the study of African history and politics, exploring the intersection between politics and culture, comparative studies of colonialism, civil wars and the state, and genocide in Africa."

+His 2025 book Slow Poison: Idi Amin, Yoweri Museveni, and the Making of the Ugandan State, published by Harvard University Press, examines the arc of authoritarian governance in Uganda from Idi Amin through the Museveni era.
+It blends political analysis with personal memoir.

 Other activities

-From 1998 or 1999 to 2002, Mamdani served as president of the Council for the Development of Social Science Research in Africa.
+From the late 1990s until 2002, Mamdani served as president of the Council for the Development of Social Science Research in Africa.

 In December 2001, he gave a speech on "Making Sense of Violence in Postcolonial Africa" at the Nobel Centennial Symposium in Oslo, Norway.

+In September 2006, Mamdani was among the invited speakers at the Ugandan North American Association (UNAA) convention in New York City.

-In May 2011, at the time of the Tahrir Square protests in Cairo, Egypt, Mamdani was invited to give a talk at the American University of Cairo.
+In May 2011, at the time of the Tahrir Square protests in Cairo, Mamdani was invited to give a talk at the American University of Cairo.
 Addressing students at the University of KwaZulu-Natal in South Africa in 2012, he compared this with the 1976 Soweto uprising.

 In October 2011, Mamdani (alongside Rhoda Ann Kanaaneh) served as keynote speaker at the inaugural national conference for Students for Justice in Palestine.

 In 2017 he was invited to give the TB Davie Memorial Lecture on academic freedom at the University of Cape Town, and his talk, titled "Decolonising the Post-Colonial University" gave rise to much debate.

-From December 2017 until March 2018, Mamdani served as Rajni Kothari Chair Professor at the Centre for the Study of Developing Societies in Delhi, India.
+From December 2017 until March 2018, Mamdani served as Rajni Kothari Chair Professor at the Centre for the Study of Developing Societies in Delhi.
 After his term ended, on 4 April 2018 he delivered the annual Rajni Kothari Chair lecture, titled "Thinking of Justice through Africa's Experience in the 20th Century".

-He has appeared as an expert in the documentaries Rwanda: The Untold Story (2014, BBC), The Dictator's Playbook (2018, PBS) and How to Become a Tyrant (2021, Netflix).
-He appeared in a cameo in the 2012 film The Reluctant Fundamentalist, directed by his wife.
+He has appeared as an expert in the documentaries Rwanda: The Untold Story (2014, BBC), The Dictator's Playbook (2018, PBS), and How to Become a Tyrant (2021, Netflix).
+He appeared in a cameo in the 2012 film The Reluctant Fundamentalist, directed by his wife Mira Nair.

+In 2024, Mamdani joined The Gaza Tribunal, a civil-society initiative established in London to investigate Israeli war crimes in the Gaza war.